0xCompute/rubidity/README.md

-The idea -  only store ("serialized") method calls "on-chain" - the "state" and "transaction receipts" and so on are handled "off-chain" with indexers.
+The idea -  only store ("serialized") method calls "on-chain" - the "state" and "transaction receipts" and so on are handled "off-chain" with indexer.

 Bonus:  Offer an ever growing library of built-in (standard) contracts / protocols.
 Contract / protocol security through reuse and standardization
-PLUS upgradable (because "off-chain" in indexers).
+PLUS upgradable (because "off-chain" in indexer).

 Why?